lukaspatschil/federated_storage/README.md

 #### Docker

-In order to start all services run `docker-compose up` in order to start the application in development mode (expect for the frontend container which relies on nginx and production mode and needs to be rebuild or started with `ng serve`).
+In order to start all services run `docker-compose -f docker-develop.yml up` in order to start the application in development mode (expect for the frontend container which relies on nginx and production mode and needs to be rebuild or started with `ng serve`).

 To stop the containers run `docker-compose stop` or delete them by running `docker-compose down`.

-When installing a new dependency you will need to rebuild the docker container with `docker-compose build container-name`.
+When installing a new dependency you will need to rebuild the docker container with `docker-compose -f docker-develop.yml build container-name`.

 #### Generating code